aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

   log.level: info
 ```

-## Custom input schemes
+## Custom input schemas
 Because the chc-lib is a library chart, most values have sane defaults or are omitted from the templated output if the user doesn't configure them explicitly.

 Some parts of the values use more complex data types than strings, integers or booleans and require additional knowledge to be used properly.
-This section describes those data types ("input schemes") and provides examples on how to configure them and what the templated output looks like.
+This section describes those data types ("input schemas") and provides examples on how to configure them and what the templated output looks like.
 Note that some values depend on metadata of the release, like `{{ .Release.Name }}` and `{{ .Release.Namespace }}`, and cannot be resolved in those examples.
 They are shown as `<placeholders>`.